+I teach a bicycle mechanics program to children and teens with developmental and mental disabilities.
 My knowledge of bicycle mechanics stems first from my love of riding bicycles.
 I began commuting by bike in college 8 years ago and I have been doing it ever since.

 While moving around the country I was constantly taking my bike apart and putting it back together so I could fit it in shipping boxes.
-I started collecting tools that would help me in my endeavor and eventually I started buying nicer and more different bikes.
+I started collecting tools that would help me in my endeavor and eventually, I started buying nicer and more different bikes.

+Two years ago I realized I wanted to work in the bike industry so I went to the United Bicycle Institute to bolster my knowledge of mechanics and shop operation.
 While receiving my certification I was inspired to teach what I had learned.
-And from there, this is how I got involved teaching a bicycle mechanics program to children and teens with disabilities.
+And from there, this is how I got involved in teaching a bicycle mechanics program to children and teens with disabilities.

 Understanding the disabilities

+First I have to cover a few ground rules to help folks understand what “developmental disabilities” actually are.
 Not every child or teen I work with has Down Syndrome or is on the Autistic spectrum, and not everyone has a physical disability either.
 Myself and other fellow caretakers have to follow strict regulations on what sort of health information is shared.

 Some disabilities are very apparent and others not so much.
 Each kid is different and receives as much attention as the group of us can muster.
-And just like with all different types of people there are all different types of learning styles.
+And just like with all different types of people, there are all different types of learning styles.
 Some kids learn best by doing and some by asking questions.

 Some are very excited to be in the program and other’s attention spans border on 2-3 seconds.
-What I did was to design a program to teach the students I work with about bicycle mechanics and shop operation in a way that would seem fun and interesting.
+What I did was design a program to teach the students I work with about bicycle mechanics and shop operation in a way that would seem fun and interesting.

+We also provide incentives for kids who complete a certain number of hours in the program.
 I work for a large nonprofit organization that fortunately for me had the resources already in place for me to be able to attempt something like this.
-Not certified to take care of the kids full time, I am surrounded by staff members who are at a 1:1 student to staff ratio.
+Not certified to take care of the kids full time, I am surrounded by staff members who are at a 1:1 student-to-staff ratio.
 They handle any disciplinary or medical issues, which leaves me to be able to concentrate solely on teaching.

 My job (apart from teaching) is to operate a bike rental shop in which all proceeds go back into various programs for the students who come in and we are part of a much larger nonprofit that has close to 1000 employees.